-As of June 30, 2020
+(in thousands) As of June 30, 2020

-(in thousands) Actual Pro Forma(1) Pro Forma As Adjusted(2)(4)
+Actual Pro Forma(1) Pro Forma As Adjusted(2)(4)

-(unaudited)
+· · · (unaudited)

 Balance Sheet Data

-Cash and cash equivalents \$ 115,792
+Cash and cash equivalents \$115,792 \$573,292

-Working capital(3) 111,392
+Working capital(3) 111,392 218,892

-Total assets 119,745
+Total assets 119,745 577,245

 Convertible preferred stock 175,745

-Total stockholders' (deficit) equity (63,127)
+Total stockholders' (deficit) equity (63,127) 220,118

-- (1) The pro forma balance sheet data gives effect to the automatic conversion of all outstanding shares of our convertible preferred stock into an aggregate of common stock, which will occur in connection with the closing of this offering and the filing of our restated certificate of incorporation. - (2) Reflects the pro forma adjustments described in footnote (1) above and the issuance and sale of shares of common stock in this offering at an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-This pro forma as adjusted information is illustrative only and will depend on the actual initial public offering price and other terms of this offering determined at pricing. - (3) We define working capital as current assets less current liabilities. - (4) Each \$1.00 increase or decrease in the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase or decrease the pro forma as adjusted amount of each of cash and cash equivalents, working capital, total assets and total stockholders' (deficit) equity by \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-Each increase or decrease of 1.0 million shares in the number of shares offered by us would increase or decrease each of cash and cash equivalents, working capital, total assets and total stockholders' (deficit) equity by approximately \$ million, assuming no change in the assumed initial public offering price and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-The pro forma as adjusted information discussed above is illustrative only and will be adjusted based on the actual initial public offering price and other final terms of this offering.
+(1) The pro forma balance sheet data gives effect to (i) the Series D-1 closing, (ii) the Roche Upfront Payment and (iii) the automatic conversion of all outstanding shares of our convertible preferred stock into an aggregate of 57,932,090 shares of common stock, which will occur in connection with the closing of this offering and the filing of our restated certificate of incorporation.

+(2) Reflects the pro forma adjustments described in footnote (1) above and the issuance and sale of shares of common stock in this offering at an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+This pro forma as adjusted information is illustrative only and will depend on the actual initial public offering price and other terms of this offering determined at pricing.

+(3) We define working capital as current assets less current liabilities.

+(4) Each \$1.00 increase or decrease in the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase or decrease the pro forma as adjusted amount of each of cash and cash equivalents, working capital, total assets and total stockholders' (deficit) equity by \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Each increase or decrease of 1.0 million shares in the number of shares offered by us would increase or decrease of decrease of decrease of addition shares in the number of shares offered by us would increase or decrease of addition shares in the number of shares offered by us would increase or decrease of a decrease decrease of a decrease of a decrease of